sibeitokgong/flawlessrhetoric/_posts/2017-08-31-Best-Journey-in-The-World.md

 description: "My journey to Terra Australis"
 tag: Travel
 ---
-Over the previous new year period, I took a two and half week voyage two Antarctica.
+Over the previous new year period, I took a two and half week voyage to Antarctica.
 It was a life changing experience to say the least, one that I am very grateful for.

 ![ushuaia](http://imgur.com/rS4Ylac.jpg)
 My journey began in Ushuaia, at the most southern tip of Argentina, a city  often described as sitting at the end of the world.